kkkgo/Country-only-cn-private.mmdb/README.md

 # Country-only-cn-private.mmdb

 Country-only-cn-private.mmdb contains CIDR address ranges for mainland China (`GEOIP:CN`) and private IP address ranges (`GEOIP:PRIVATE`).
-The data for the mainland China address ranges is sourced from [IPIP.NET](https://github.com/17mon/china_ip_list) and [MaxMind](https://www.maxmind.com/), and it is automatically updated daily.
+The data for the mainland China address ranges is sourced from [IPIP.NET](https://github.com/17mon/china_ip_list) and [MaxMind](https://www.maxmind.com/), and it is automatically updated every Thursday.
 This database is intended for non-commercial use only.

 You can download the Country-only-cn-private.mmdb file from the following locations:
 ## Country-only-cn-private.mmdb